 The Eixample is where most of Barcelona’s famous Modernista buildings are located, including Casa Batlló, La Pedrera, the Sant Pau Art Nouveau Site, and La Sagrada Familia.
 This is also where many of the city’s most upmarket shops, restaurants and hotels are located.

-Strictly speaking, l’Eixample is actually a district of Barcelona which is divided into ten neighbourhoods, including Eixample left, Eixample Right, Sagrada Familia, Fort Peinc and Sant Antoni.
+Strictly speaking, l’Eixample is a district of Barcelona that is divided into ten neighbourhoods, including Eixample left, Eixample Right, Sagrada Familia, Fort Peinc and Sant Antoni.